-- TA's in-person office hours: LGRT T220.

-- Remote office hours: on Zoom.

-- Prof. da Silva's office hours will be held in his office, room 278 of the Computer Science building.
+- TA's in-person office hours: LGRT T220 (except for those marked with an () in the table above.
+These will take place in LGRT T222). - Remote office hours: on Zoom. - Until noted otherwise, Prof. da Silva's office hours will be held immediately after each lecture.
+He will remain in the classroom for 1 hour and 15 minutes, post-lecture, helping students as needed.